MobiBench: Multi-Branch, Modular Benchmark for Mobile GUI Agents: Evaluation

-Building on the validated fidelity of our multi-branch dataset, we conducted a comprehensive module-level evaluation using \sys’s modular benchmark framework.
-Specifically, we assessed the performance impact of each component module---Screen Parser, History Generator, Inference Style, and Reflection---across three backbone models of varying sizes: GPT-4.1, GPT-4.1 mini, and GPT-4.1 nano.
+Having validated the fidelity of our multi-branch dataset, we conduct a comprehensive module-level evaluation to measure the performance impact of each component across three backbone models: GPT-4.1, GPT-4.1 mini, and GPT-4.1 nano.

-To keep the number of module combinations tractable, we adopted an incremental tuning strategy.
-We first defined a default configuration using the simplest available techniques across all modules: Screen Parser: \textit{a11y-HTML}, History Generator: \textit{Raw Trace}, Inference Style: \textit{Action Only}, and Reflection: \textit{No Reflection}.
-We then tuned one module at a time in an order shown in \autoref{tab:modular_eval} (top to bottom), and fixed each module to its best-performing variant before proceeding to the next.
+To keep the combinatorial space of module configurations tractable, we adopted an incremental tuning strategy: beginning from the simplest available techniques for each module (Screen Parser: \textit{a11y-HTML}, History: \textit{Raw Trace}, Inference: \textit{Action Only}, Reflection: \textit{No Reflection}), we optimized one module at a time in the order shown in \autoref{tab:modular_eval}, fixing each to its best variant before proceeding the next.

-\autoref{tab:modular_eval} summarizes the results, marking the best performing technique for each module with a \cmark.
-While GPT-4.1 and GPT-4.1 mini achieve reasonable TSR ({42.72\%} and {32.68\%}, respectively) under their best-performing configurations, GPT-4.1 nano performs poorly overall, showing near-zero task success under all settings.
-This suggests that the model of this scale does not possess cognitive capabilities required for GUI interaction (see \autoref{sec:4.4.1}).
-For brevity, we omit further analysis of GPT-4.1 Nano, as its near-zero performance does not yield statistically meaningful insights.

-Furthermore, when evaluated under a traditional single-path dataset settings (using only default trajectories), the same optimal configurations of GPT-4.1 and GPT-4.1 mini achieve {27.36\% and 23.03\%} task success rates, respectively---underestimating their performance by{ 15.36\% and 9.55\%} points.
-Such discrepancies are comparable to the performance gap between different model sizes, reconfirming a critical limitation of single-path evaluation.
+The results are summarized in \autoref{tab:modular_eval}.
+Under their best configurations, GPT-4.1 and GPT-4.1 mini achieve TSRs of 42.72\% and 32.68\%, respectively.
+GPT-4.1 nano performs poorly across all configurations, suggesting that effective GUI interaction requires a minimum level of model capability; we omit its detailed breakdown for brevity.
+Notably, the same optimal configurations achieve only 27.36\% and 23.03\% on a traditional single-path dataset, underestimating performance by 15.36 and 9.55 percentage points, respectively.
+This level of gap is comparable to the performance difference between GPT-4.1 and GPT-4.1 mini, reconfirming that single-path evaluation systematically distorts the evaluation results.

-Below, we share several key findings from this evaluation.
+Below, we share several key design implications uncovered by this evaluation:

-\textit{\textbf{No ``one-size-fits-all'' Solution.}} Our results reveal that the effectiveness of each technique varies drastically depending on the underlying model.
-For instance, \textit{ReAct} prompting significantly boosts the performance of GPT-4.1 mini (improving TSR from 24.61\% $\to$ 32.68\%) and GPT-4.1 nano, but slightly \textit{degrades} performance for the larger GPT-4.1, which performs best with the simplest \textit{Action Only} inference style.